Glacial-Web/glacial-ai-share-buttons/readme.txt

 * Flexible per-post controls with both "Show" and "Hide" options for maximum customization
 * Global "Add AI buttons on ALL posts" setting for site-wide control
 * Custom post type selector to choose which content types display AI buttons
-* Responsive CSS Grid layout that adapts to different screen sizes with optimized mobile layout (2 columns on mobile)
+* Responsive Flexbox layout that adapts to different screen sizes with optimized mobile layout (2 columns on mobile)
 * Theme-aware styling that inherits your theme's button styles
 * Accessibility features including high contrast and reduced motion support
 * Dark mode support